olliejday/ug4_project/notes/notes.md

 Changed ac bounds to 10% as otherwise get a scaling effect Obs bounds still 30%
 For both I also removed the floor / ceil instead round to a few dp

+Added an eps minimum scale for obs to avoid division by 0, test new ac and obs bounds for 100 pd agent eps - OK!
 ____

 TODO: